 (If you are not a fan of garlic, then you can substitute with ginger too.
 Tastes equally amazing)!

-It is a totally vegan lip smacking no-cook relish you can enjoy any time.
+It is a totally vegan, lip smacking, no-cook relish/condiment you can enjoy any time.

-A drizzle of coconut oil raises the flavor of this delightful chutney several notches.
+A drizzle of coconut oil raises the flavor of this delightful chutney several notches and offsets the heat of the chilies too.

-Enjoy this divine savory chutney with rice, any Indian flatbread or even dosas or idlis (steamed rice-lentil cakes).
+Enjoy this divine, tangy, savory chutney with rice, any Indian flatbread or even dosas or idlis (steamed rice-lentil cakes).

 RAW MANGO CHUTNEY